Prague is a city that is slightly similar to Budapest.

 The entrance fee is 70 CZK(about $2.90).

-From here you can continue towards the Castle Quarter for the most visited site in all of Prague.
+From here you can continue towards the Castle Quarter for the most visited site in Prague.

-Construction on Prague Castle began in the 9th century and it’s the largest castle in the world.
+Construction on Prague Castle began in the 9th century.

 It’s not the type of castle you might think it is.